Show-ha Shoten!: Other groups

-A cocky, new comedy duo who beat One-Way Ticket to the Top at the High School Comedy Battle, their first competition.
+A cocky, new comedy duo who beat One-Way Ticket to the Top at the High School Comedy Battle, their first competition; they are Atsushi Ban (伴熱志, Ban Atsushi) and Bunta Harigane (針金文太, Harigane Bunta).
 However, they resign so that One-Way Ticket to the Top win and Azemichi's parents can not force them to give up comedy.
+As the winner of the Kanto-1 regional, they are competing in the Wara-1 Koshien tournament.